mozaik-association/mozaik/docs/3Marketing-emails.md

 ## Management of failures

 All communication failures must be recorded in the application.
-This information is visible on the record of each contact in the "communication" tab.
+This information is visible on the contact's form of each contact in the "communication" tab.
 If a contact does not receive an email or a letter sent, a communication failure will be recorded on his contact's form.
 !!! abstract "The goal of failure management"

-    This fonctionality allows you to register the communication failures of each contact.
-Thanks to this fonctionality you can blacklist a contact after a certain number of failures to stop sending him emails or letters that he will not receive.
+    This functionality allows you to register the communication failures of each contact.
+Thanks to this functionality you can blacklist a contact after a certain number of failures to stop sending him emails or letters that he will not receive.

 How to encode failures on the  contact's form ? :